MicrosoftDocs/sql-docs/docs/ssms/tutorials/scripting-ssms.md

 > * Stored procedures
 > * Extended events

-To script any object in Microsoft Object Explorer, right-click it and select the Script Object As option.
+To script any object in Object Explorer, right-click it and select the Script Object As option.
 This tutorial shows you the process.

 ## Prerequisites